Abdulrahman-Ayman-Farid/Google-Solution-Challenge/Read Me.md

 ## Telegram Bot Integration

 - This project includes a Telegram bot for image analysis and defect detection.
-- You can configure the Telegram bot by obtaining an API key from the BotFather on Telegram.
+- The Code Include the `API Token` for our bot in the telegram app
-- Update the Telegram bot API key in the `TeleBot` instantiation in the `main.py` script.
+- It Includes Our `API Key` for the Gemini pro vision

 ## How to Run and Use